Noble train of artillery: Expedition planning

 In July 1775, George Washington assumed command of the forces outside Boston, and one of the significant problems which he identified in the nascent Continental Army was a lack of heavy weaponry, which made offensive operations virtually impossible.
-It is not known who proposed the operation to retrieve the Ticonderoga cannons, but historians tend to credit either Henry Knox or Benedict Arnold with giving Washington the idea; regardless, Washington chose Knox for the job.
+It is not known who proposed the operation to retrieve the Ticonderoga armament, but historians tend to credit either Arnold or Henry Knox with giving Washington the idea; regardless, Washington chose Knox for the job.

 Knox was a 25-year-old bookseller with an interest in military matters who served in the Massachusetts militia, and he had become good friends with Washington on his arrival at Boston.
-When Washington gave him the assignment, he wrote that "no trouble or expense must be spared to obtain them."
-On November 16, Washington issued orders to Knox to retrieve the cannons and authorized £1000 for the purpose, and he wrote to General Philip Schuyler asking him to assist Knox in the endeavor.
+When Washington gave him the assignment, he wrote "no trouble or expense must be spared to obtain them."
+On November 16 Washington issued orders to Knox to retrieve the cannons and authorized £1000 for the purpose, and he wrote General Philip Schuyler asking him to assist Knox in the endeavor.
 Washington's call for the weapons was echoed by the Second Continental Congress, and they issued Knox a colonel's commission in November—although it did not reach him until he returned from the expedition.

 Knox departed Washington's camp on November 17 and traveled to New York City for supplies, reaching Ticonderoga on December 5.
 He shared a cabin with a young British prisoner named John André at Fort George at the southern end of Lake George.
 André had been taken prisoner during the Siege of Fort St. Jean and was on his way south to a prison camp.
-The two were of a similar age and temperament, and found much common ground to talk about.
-The next time they met, however, Knox presided over the court martial which convicted André and sentenced him to death for his role in Benedict Arnold's treason.
+The two were of a similar age and temperament and found much common ground to talk about.
+The next time they met, however, Knox presided over the court-martial which convicted André and sentenced him to death for his role in Arnold's treason.